| Caranthir had identified forty

 He patted a paper lying beside him on the table.
 "But Gimli

-and I also discovered some interesting things about our friend
+and I also discovered something interesting about our friend Angaráto,

-Angaráto that will give you the opportunity to question
+which will give you the opportunity to question him further.
+Tell

-him further.
-Tell them Gimli, whilst I make up a soothing draft
+them Gimli, whilst I make up a soothing draft for Eowyn's throat."

 Gimli explained about the 'protection' that Angaráto was